slauerma/Modern-Editor-w-Import/README.md

 ## Troubleshooting
 - “API key is missing”: modal will reappear; enter key or switch to offline import.
 - Diff: baseline is the first loaded/run document; view/download via Global Diff.
+- Gemini structured output rejected: simplify the schema (reduce nesting) and ensure your Gemini key is set; the app uses `responseJsonSchema` with the same schema as OpenAI.
 - See token/cost logs in the menu’s run log or the browser console.